devops-bharat05/Graded-Assignment-on-Networking-Servers/README.md

 # Graded-Assignment-on-Networking-Servers

-Here's a step-by-step guide to deploy a simple website on localhost using Apache2 and create a DNS entry for it as 'awesomeweb':
-##Introduction:
+## Introduction:
 In this repository we have deployed a website on localhost using either apache2 or Nginx.
 Created a DNS name for this website as ‘awesomeweb’.

+Here's a step-by-step guide to deploy a simple website on localhost using Apache2 and create a DNS entry for it as 'awesomeweb':

 ### Step 1: Install Apache2